alliecarlile/myopia-clustering-analysis/README.md

 Remove the "MYOPIC" column from the dataset.

-Note: The target column is needed for supervised machine learning, but it will make an unsupervised model biased.
-After all, the target column is effectively providing clusters already!
-Standardize your dataset so that columns that contain larger values do not influence the outcome more than columns with smaller values.

 Part 2: Apply Dimensionality Reduction
 Perform dimensionality reduction with PCA.
 How did the number of the features change?